-The Chung King menu features 137 different dishes, plus Szechwan Flavors Cold Dishes, which reside behind a display case in front of the kitchen.
-The fairly boring-looking space hosts booths and larger tables with lazy susans.
+Chung King’s menu features 137 different dishes.
+Szechwan Flavors Cold Dishes reside behind a display case in front of the kitchen.
+The fairly boring-looking space hosts booths and larger tables with lazy Susans.
 Forget passing to the left.
 Just spin to win.

 We finished with the most ferocious dish of the night: Beef with Tofu in Small Pot ($10.99), loaded with creamy white sheets of tofu, thin strips of beef, crunchy vegetables like cabbage, and of course plenty of chilies.
 In this case, the chilies completely permeated the broth.
 There was no way to sidestep the pods, which is possible in a dry dish.

 Chung King may no longer be as menacing as it was in the early Oughts, but that’s fine by me.

 I love Chung King, but have never tried any of their hot pots.
 I will have to change that.
 Yum!

 Julie, don’t miss Chung King’s hot pot the next time you go.
 Also, there’s a nearby restaurant that specializes in hot pots, called, you guessed it, Hot Pot Hot Pot.